-Ignoring his own deep rooted belief that her observation on the need for guns in a place like New York City was felonious based on what he knew of life in a big East Coast city, Cardosa attempted to point out it wasn’t the weapons itself that was dangerous in a way he expected she might better understand.
+Ignoring his own deep-rooted belief that her observation on the need for guns in a place like New York City was felonious based on what he knew of life in a big East Coast city, Cardosa attempted to point out it wasn’t the weapons that were dangerous in a way he expected she might better understand.
 “A gun is like a tool,” he informed her in much the same way his father had when he’d been teaching him how to handle one.
 “Like a camera, it’s as useful or as deadly as the person operating it makes it.”

 “Don’t be ridiculous,” Jennings countered sharply.
 “Unless it fell on someone, a camera couldn’t kill a person.”

 Pinning the young New Englander a hard look through narrow eyes, he snorted.
-“You of all people should know better to say something like that.
+“You of all people should know better than to say something like that.
 As I recall, it was folks like you who believed, and probably still do, that it was a YouTube video that led to the death of an American ambassador in Benghazi back in 2012.”

-Stunned, Jennings drew back as if she’d been slapped in the face, for this was the first time he had rounded on her in such a manner, reminding her in a most direct manner that despite outward appearances, there was a difference between her and people like him, differences that could never be reconciled.
+Stunned, Jennings drew back as if she’d been slapped in the face, for this was the first time he had rounded on her in such a manner, reminding her in a most direct manner that despite outward appearances, there were differences between herself and people like him, ones that could never be reconciled.

 Realizing he’d made his point, and not wishing to sour the easy going working relationship the two of them had settled into, Cardosa turned his attention to a more pressing matter.
 Looking away from her and out through the open side door of the satellite truck they were seated in, he made a show of scanning the militia compound before grunting.
 “Something’s up.”

-“What do you mean, something’s up?” she asked even as she was turning her gaze away from him in an effort to see what he was talking about.
+“What do you mean, something’s up?” she asked, even as she was turning her gaze away from him in an effort to see what he was talking about.

 “When Sam and I showed up for breakfast this morning the mess hall was near empty.
-The few militiamen who were there belonged to Devin’s support staff, the techies, hackers and such who had just come off the night shift.
+The few militiamen who were there belonged to Devin’s support staff, the techies, hackers, and such who had just come off the night shift.
 Even they went about wolfing down their breakfast quickly and in silence before dashing back to their posts.
 It’s as if they’re expecting something to happen.”

 “Like what?”

 After looking back at Jennings, Cardosa shrugged.
 “Can’t say.
-I asked a couple of them, but no one was in the mood for chit-chat, another reason that’s got me thinking there’s something in the wind.”
-Pausing, Cardosa turned his attention away from Jennings, swiveled his stool about and began to go over the settings of the control panel he was seated at.
-“Whatever it is, I suggest you hang lose and be ready for anything.”
+I asked a couple of them, but no one was in the mood for chitchat, another reason that’s got me thinking there’s something in the wind.”
+Pausing, Cardosa turned his attention away from Jennings, swiveled his stool about, and began to go over the settings of the control panel he was seated at.
+“Whatever it is, I suggest you hang loose and be ready for anything.”

-Spooked as much by the Arizonan’s tone of voice as his admonishment, Jennings continued to stare at him as he quietly went about making sure they could broadcast live at a moment’s notice, wondering what she could do to be prepare herself to deal with whatever it was that had the otherwise laid back producer so on edge.
+Spooked as much by the Arizonan’s tone of voice as his admonishment, Jennings continued to stare at him as he quietly went about making sure they could broadcast live at a moment’s notice, wondering what she could do to prepare herself to deal with whatever it was that had the otherwise laid-back producer so on edge.
 Seizing upon the first thing that came to mind, she sprang to her feet.
-“I’d best go and do something with my hair,” she declared.
+“I’d better go and do something with my hair,” she declared.

 “You do that,” Cardosa muttered absentmindedly without taking his eyes off the satellite uplink control panel.
-“As soon as I’m finished here I’ll check on Sam and make sure she’s ready.”
+“As soon as I’m finished here, I’ll check on Sam and make sure she’s ready.”